 A typical summer night will be spent outdoors drenched in sunshine.
 During midsummer in Stockholm, you can expect daylight to last more than 18 hours, as opposed to a bleak six hours in the heart of winter.

 The most popular time to visit Stockholm is undisputedly in summer when the weather is mild and warm and the locals take to the streets.
 Going for a swim in the middle of the city is a special treat, along with island hopping trips.
 Needless to point out though, the time of year will determine how you will experience Sweden and the capital.

 Many locals will argue that the best time to visit is during late spring and early autumn when the weather in Sweden is mild, the light soft, and tourists are few and far between.
-You can expect average temperatures of 14 to 15 degrees and approximately 9 hours of sunlight.
+You can expect average temperatures of 55 to 60 degrees Fahrenheit (13 to 16 degrees Fahrenheit) and approximately nine hours of sunlight.

 Winter travel is somewhat restricted in certain areas, and the smaller towns go into a hibernation-like state.
 However, don't knock the Stockholm winter.
 It definitely has a certain charm to it as the city is turned into a picturesque fairytale town.
 Go skating on the frozen lakes and waterways, and best of all, experience the Christmas cheer that is so unique to Scandinavia.